Best and worst U.S. domiciles for American expats

 Key factors affecting tax obligations for expats:

-• State Income Tax: Some states don’t have a state income tax, while others do.
-This difference can lead to major tax savings for expats.
+• State Income Tax: Some states have a state income tax, while others don’t.
+This difference can produce major tax savings for expats.

 • Residency Requirements: Each state has different rules for establishing and maintaining residency.
-Some states are easier to become a resident of, while others have strict requirements.
+Some states are easier to become a resident of, while others are much more demanding.

 • Tax on Worldwide Income: Depending on the state, expats might be taxed on their income from all over the world, not just the income earned within the state.